orsonteodoro/oiledmachine-overlay/README.md

 | --- | --- |
 | net-im/igdm-cli | This is a command line direct messaging app for Instagram.
 See https://github.com/mathdroid/igdm-cli . |
 | net-im/igdm | This is a GUI app for direct messaging on Instagram.
 See https://github.com/ifedapoolarewaju/igdm . |
+| net-im/groupme | This is an unofficial GUI app for GroupMe.
+See https://github.com/dcrousso/GroupMe .
 | media-video/libmtp | This contains incomplete MTP/IP (MTP as in Media Transport Protocol over IP as in Internet Protocol) support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
 Transferring files over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.
 It is currently on indefinite hold. |